evannetwork/vade/README.md

-# Self Sovereign Identity Library
+# Vade

 ## About

-This library is intended to be used as a core library for developing own self sovereign identity (SSI) applications.
+This library is intended to be used as a core library for developing own self sovereign identity based applications.

+So why the name?
+"Vade" is an acronym for "VC and DID engine".
 It focuses on working with VCs and DIDs but does not hold much logic concerning their structure.
 Confused?
 Guessed as much, so what does does this library actually does is:

 - offering traits that define how actual implementations (aka "plugins") for working with VCs and DIDs should behave
-- storing those plugins in a `Library` instance
+- storing those plugins in a `Vade` instance
 - querying against all registered plugins for certain actions (e.g. for getting VCs/DIDs)

 It has been designed with the idea of offering a consistent interface to work with while supporting to move the actual work into plugins, which also helps to reduce the dependencies.